BepiColombo: Trajectory

-Components
+Mission components

 Mercury Transfer Module

-The Mercury Transfer Module (MTM) is located at the base of the stack.
+The Mercury Transfer Module (MTM) has a mass of 2615 kg, including 1400 kg of xenon propellant, and is located at the base of the stack.
 Its role is to carry the two science orbiters to Mercury and to support them during the cruise.

 The MTM is equipped with a solar electric propulsion system as the main spacecraft propulsion.
 Its four QinetiQ-T6 ion thrusters operate singly or in pairs for a maximum combined thrust of 290 mN, making it the most powerful ion engine array ever operated in space.
 The MTM supplies electrical power for the two hibernating orbiters as well as for its solar electric propulsion system thanks to two 14 m solar panels.
 Depending on the probe's distance to the Sun, the generated power will range between 7 and 14 kW, each T6 requiring between 2.5 and 4.5 kW according to the desired thrust level.

 The solar electric propulsion system has typically very high specific impulse and low thrust.
 This leads to a flight profile with months-long continuous low-thrust braking phases, interrupted by planetary gravity assists, to gradually reduce the velocity of the spacecraft.
 Moments before Mercury orbit insertion, the MTM will be jettisoned from the spacecraft stack.
-After separation from the MTM, the MPO will provide Mio all necessary power and data resources until Mio is delivered to its mission orbit; separation of Mio from MPO will be accomplished by spin-ejection.
+After separation from the MTM, the MPO will provide Mio all necessary power and data resources until Mio is delivered to its mission orbit.
+Separation of Mio from MPO will be accomplished by spin-ejection.

 Mercury Planetary Orbiter

 The Mercury Planetary Orbiter (MPO) has a mass of 1150 kg and uses a single-sided solar array capable of providing up to 1000 watts and featuring Optical Solar Reflectors to keep its temperature below 200 C. The solar array requires continuous rotation keeping the Sun at a low incidence angle in order to generate adequate power while at the same time limiting the temperature.

-The MPO will carry a payload of 11 instruments, comprising cameras, spectrometers (IR, UV, X-ray, γ-ray, neutron), a radiometer, a laser altimeter, a magnetometer, particle analysers, a Ka-band transponder, and an accelerometer.
+The MPO carries a payload of 11 instruments, comprising cameras, spectrometers (IR, UV, X-ray, γ-ray, neutron), a radiometer, a laser altimeter, a magnetometer, particle analysers, a Ka-band transponder, and an accelerometer.
 The payload components are mounted on the nadir side of the spacecraft to achieve low detector temperatures, apart from the MERTIS and PHEBUS spectrometers located directly at the main radiator to provide a better field of view.

 A high-temperature-resistant 1.0 m diameter high-gain antenna is mounted on a short boom on the zenith side of the spacecraft.
 Communications will be on the X-band and Ka-band with an average bit rate of 50 kbit/s and a total data volume of 1550 Gbit/year.
 ESA's Cebreros, Spain 35 m ground station is planned to be the primary ground facility for communications during all mission phases.

-Science payload
+Science payload of MPO

 The science payload of the Mercury Planetary Orbiter consists of eleven instruments: